microphone-stream/microphone-stream/README.md

 "It is recommended for authors to not specify this buffer size and allow the implementation to pick a good buffer size to balance between latency and audio quality." https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/createScriptProcessor

+## `MicrophoneStream.toRaw(Buffer) -> Float32Array`

+Converts it back to the original Float32Array DataView.
+(The underlying audio data is not copied or modified.)